Fivemiletown

-Fivemiletown is a town and townland in County Tyrone, Northern Ireland.
-It is 16 miles (26 km) east of Enniskillen and 26 miles (43 km) west-south-west of Dungannon, on the A4 Enniskillen-to-Dungannon road.
+Fivemiletown is a village and townland in County Tyrone, Northern Ireland.
+It is 16 mi east of Enniskillen and 26 mi west-south-west of Dungannon, on the A4 Enniskillen-to-Dungannon road.

 Fivemiletown's population was 1,341 at the 2021 census.
-The town is most famous for its creamery, which was begun as a cooperative in 1898 by Hugh de Fellonburg Montgomery.
-Fivemiletown Creamery originally made butter and milk, but now makes cheeses for the British and Irish market, and for export across Europe and North America.
+The village creamery, Fivemiletown Creamery, was begun as a cooperative in 1898 by Hugh de Fellonburg Montgomery.
+It originally made butter and milk, but now makes cheeses for the British and Irish market, and for export across Europe and North America.

 Name

 Fivemiletown's name comes from its location five Irish miles (1 Irish mile = 1.27 statute miles = 2044 m) from its nearest neighbours: Clogher, Brookeborough and Tempo.
 The original Irish name of the townland of Fivemiletown was Baile na Lorgan – 'townland of the long ridge' – anglicised as Ballynalurgan.
-Previous names for the town of Fivemiletown were Mount Stewart, from Sir William Stewart who founded it in 1619 and Blessingbourn from the name of the nearby residence of Colonel Montgomery, the proprietor of the area in the early 19th century.
+Previous names for the village of Fivemiletown were Mount Stewart, from Sir William Stewart who founded it in 1619 and Blessingbourn from the name of the nearby residence of Colonel Montgomery, the proprietor of the area in the early 19th century.